Estimate Time6 min

 Tools, resources, and tips to help you navigate life's big moments.

-1. About the Fidelity Investments 2021 American Caregivers Study: The study presents findings from a nationwide survey of 1,008 U.S. adults ages 18+ who are current or past (within last 5 years) caregivers to children or adults.
-This survey was fielded in April 2021 by Versta Research, an independent research firm not affiliated with Fidelity Investments.
-Caregivers to adults provided at least 5 hours of care per week.
-Caregivers to children must have left the workforce to do so or reduced to part-time hours.
+1. About the Fidelity Investments 2022 American Caregivers Study: The study presents findings from a nationwide survey of 766 U.S. adults ages 18+ who have current caregiving responsibilities for a family member or loved one.
+This survey was fielded in May 2022 by Engine Insights, Inc., an independent research firm not affiliated with Fidelity Investments.
 The results of this survey may not be representative of all adults meeting the same criteria as those surveyed for this study.
+2. AARP & National Alliance for Caregiving, "Caregiving in the US 2025," 2025.

 Views expressed are as of the date indicated, based on the information available at that time, and may change based on market or other conditions.
 Unless otherwise noted, the opinions provided are those of the speaker or author and not necessarily those of Fidelity Investments or its affiliates.
 Fidelity does not assume any duty to update any of the information.